y-mitsui/harmonicCluster/README.md

 ===============

 An estimate method of polyphonic music
-This program will split spectrum after lpc analyze.
+This program will split spectrum after lpc analyzing.

 ##install
 (you require gmake)